-Full compliance.
-Performance of the fund and fund managers is monitored quarterly.
+• Full compliance.
+Performance of the Fund, and Fund's investment managers, is monitored quarterly.
 Monitoring of past performance and price of all external service providers and advisers is undertaken annually.
 A review of the advisor's role and performance is undertaken annually.

-Principle 5: Responsible Ownership (Former Principle 6)
+Principle 5: Responsible Ownership